hoangsonww/AI-ML-Classifiers/README.md

 Created by [Son Nguyen](https://github.com/hoangsonww) in 2024, this repository contains Python scripts for various AI-powered classifiers.
 These classifiers can be used for object detection, face detection, character recognition, and more.
 The classifiers are built using popular deep learning frameworks such as `OpenCV`, `TensorFlow`, and `PyTorch`.

-This repository contains 8 subdirectories: one for vehicle classification, one for human face classification, one for mood classification, one for flower classification , one for object classification, one for character classification, one for animal classification, and one for speech recognition, namely `Vehicle-Classification`, `Human-Face-Classification`, `Mood-Classification`, `Flowers-Classification`, `Object-Classification`, `Character-Recognition`, `Animal-Classification`,  and `Speech-Recognition`.
+This repository contains 8 subdirectories: one for vehicle classification, one for human face classification, one for mood classification, one for flower classification , one for object classification, one for character classification, one for animal classification, and one for speech recognition, namely `Vehicle-Classification`, `Human-Face-Classification`, `Mood-Classification`, `Flowers-Classification`, `Object-Classification`, `Character-Recognition`, `Animals-Classification`,  and `Speech-Recognition`.
 Refer to the information below for details on each classifier.

 What's even more interesting is that all these classifiers can use your webcam for live testing, video files, or image files!